ManiNagaraj2/CLIP-Linear-VQA-Efficient-Fixed-Vocabulary-Visual-Answering/README.md

  ### Input Features:
  - CLIP visual and text embeddings.
  ### Architecture:
- - Two linear layers with dropout and layer normalization.
+ We will follow the architecture mentioned in [Less Is More](https://arxiv.org/abs/2206.05281) paper.
+The architecture goes as follows:

+- Each Linear layer consist of Layer Norm followed by Drop out with probability of 0.5 followed by fully connected layer of size 512.
- - Separate branches for answer type prediction, answer mask generation, and answerability scoring.
+- We will have Cross Entropy Loss for answer and answer type
+- We will use Binary Cross Entropy Loss for answerability

  ### Output:
  - Multi-class classification for answer prediction and answer type.